 Phil & Sebastian

 Phil & Sebastian is a local favorite of many Calgarians.
 It is the story of two University of Calgary engineers—Phil Robertson and Sebastian Sztabzyb—who rose from humble Farmers Market beginnings in 2007 to what is now a globally recognized coffee brand, deeply associated with coffee culture in Calgary.
 Today there are a total of six Phil & Sebastian locations throughout the city, with one more slated to open in 2021.
 Many of the Phil & Sebastian cafes feature donuts from their sibling company Hoopla Donuts.
-This entry into the donut scene has been a natural fit for the company, and is a must try for any Calgary coffee lover.
+This entry into the donut scene has been a natural fit for the company, and is a must-try for any Calgary coffee lover.

 Make sure to visit the Simmons Building location in East Village.
 It’s their Roastery HQ and a great place to people watch.
 They offer tours (free and paid) as well, which can be found on their website.
 What I love about this specific cafe location is that when you walk up to the bar the barista will handle your order and make your drink on the spot.
 There is no ordering at a till and then waiting elsewhere for your drink.
 This is due to the two-station Modbar setup Phil & Sebastian employs at Simmons, while grinding happens on two Nuova Simonelli Mythos II grinders.
-Batch brew is done on FETCO, ground on a Mahlkönig EK-43.
+The batch brew is done on FETCO, ground on a Mahlkönig EK-43.
 Pause at the large glass windows and watch as the coffee is roasted fresh in front of your eyes.
 It’s a great place to get the full Phil & Sebastian experience.

 Sought x Found